 In order to be considered for re-entry, the student must be current on all clinical requirements and verifications.

 All reentry students are required to resubmit a Wisconsin Caregiver Background Check and a National Criminal Background Check which must be completed.
 In additional to that, if you are a New Richmond or Superior student, you are also required to resubmit a Minnesota Caregiver Background Check.
-Background Check forms and information can be found under the Spring 2018 Nursing Associate Degree section on the Requirements and Application page.
+Background Check forms and information can be found under the Fall 2018 Nursing Associate Degree section on the Requirements and Application page.

 If you have questions or concerns, please contact the campus ADN Reentry Coordinator.

 New Richmond WI 54017

 Mary Jean Jergenson